 - After that, click on OK.

-As you can see, we are successful to perform multi-level sorting in Excel.
+As you can see, we are successful in performing multi-level sorting in Excel.

-Read More: How to Create Custom Sort List in Excel
+Read More: How to Sort by Month in Excel

 5. SORT Function